AkhilTrc/totem_empowerment/README.md

    > pip setup.py install
    ```

-## If you encounter a "Microsoft Visual C++ 14.0 or greater is required" error:
+## If you encounter a "Microsoft Visual C++ 14.0 or greater is required" error

 1. Download and install Microsoft C++ Build Tools from:
    [Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)